jazzband/django-analytical/docs/services/uservoice.rst

 In order to use the feedback widget, you need to configure which widget you want to show.
 You can find the widget keys in the *Channels* tab on your UserVoice *Settings* page.
-Under the *Javascript Widget* heading, find the Javascript embed code of the widget.
+Under the *JavaScript Widget* heading, find the JavaScript embed code of the widget.
 The widget key is the alphanumerical string contained in the URL of the script imported by the embed code::